 Tech Trek Camp Funding

-It takes approximately $1,100 per girl to hold the camp each year.
+It takes approximately $1,100 per girl to hold in-person camps each year, and about $550 per girl for virtual camps.
 Branches should solicit financial support from local corporations so the burden of financing the camp does not fall entirely on AAUW Florida members.
 The 2019 and future camps are a project of the AAUW Florida Supporting Foundation, Inc. Income tax-deductible contributions can be made by writing a check payable to AAUW Florida Supporting Foundation, noting it is for Tech Trek in the memo line.
 Mail it to Tech Trek Florida Treasurer, PO Box 2938, Jupiter, FL 33468.

 The 2018 Florida camp received generous contributions from Praxair Inc., Symantec, AT&T, AAUW Florida, Susan Berlin, DDS, the Merrill G. and Emita E. Hastings Foundation, the Community Foundation of Sarasota’s AAUW Sarasota Branch Norma Heeps Fund, and the Charitable Foundation of AAUW Northern Palm Beach County,